Women’s Financial Resilience After the 2008 Recession

 The Normalization of Unstable Work

-Reports in The New Yorker already observed, in 2012, that employment recovery in the United States was strongly associated with growth in occupations with low levels of protection and high turnover, especially in services and care, areas with high female participation (Surowiecki, 2012).
+Much of the employment recovery occurred in service and care occupations with lower protection and higher turnover, areas in which women were strongly represented.
 This movement helped recompose aggregate employment figures, but significantly altered the quality of available professional trajectories.

 Functional Informality and Multiple Job Holdings